12 People Skills to Succeed at Work

 12 people skills to help you succeed in the workplace

 The vast majority of people skills draw on some emotional or social component.
 The list below gathers the top people skills with examples of what they look like in the workplace.
-If you’re interested in strengthening your people skills, we’ve developed a helpful guide for just that purpose.
+If you’re interested in strengthening your people skills, you might consider this helpful guide for just that purpose.

 1. Emotional intelligence